sintefmath/JutulDarcy.jl/docs/src/man/intro.md

 ## Installing JutulDarcy

-To get started with JutulDarcy, you must install Julia (1.9+ recommended) and the package itself.
+To get started with JutulDarcy, you must install [the Julia programming language](https://julialang.org/).
+We recommend the latest stable release, but at least version 1.9 is required.
 Julia uses environments to manage packages.
 If you are not familiar with this concept, we recommend the [Pkg documentation](https://pkgdocs.julialang.org/v1/environments/).

 ### Setting up an environment